EDI (Electronic Data Interchange)

-EDI outsourcing is the process of having a third-party companies like Commport Communications to manage a part or the entire process of using EDI to exchange data with trading partners.
+EDI outsourcing is the process of having a third-party company like Commport Communications manage a part or the entire process of using EDI to exchange data with trading partners.
 While businesses of many sizes use EDI outsourcing, the primary benefit is usually associated with smaller businesses.

 By outsourcing your EDI, you set yourself free to focus on your business and what you do best.
 EDI outsourcing means that you will not need to make any investment in EDI software, nor will you have to directly manage the EDI aspect of your relationship with your customer, including large retail clients.